JRose31/Quick_DS_Coding_Tips/General_Data_Handling/Retrieving matching elements from two lists.md

-While this yeilds the desired output, the next solution is 40% faster and more readable.<br>
+While this yields the desired output, the next solution is 40% faster and more readable.<br>

 ---